 Bowtie Pasta Salad

 Pasta salad in the traditional sense is so heavy and so unhealthy.
-In addition to the carby pasta (it is what it is, party people!), they’re usually coated in a heavy, creamy dressing and if you’re lucky have some finely chopped scallions or something thrown in.
+In addition to the carby pasta (it is what it is, party people!), they’re usually coated in a heavy, creamy mayo-based dressing and if you’re lucky have some finely chopped scallions or something thrown in.

+So how do you make a healthy pasta salad?
+Load it up with veggies and make an olive-oil based dressing!
 For this pea pasta salad, the bright flavors come from the fresh peas, lemon zest and juice, and great olive oil.
 There’s even some parmesan cheese in there for an extra level of tastiness!

 If you’re looking for other healthy pasta salads, try this spinach pasta salad and this orzo pesto salad – a surefire hit at any table.
 Any of these salads can be made into a small meal or served as a side dish.
 My favorite thing in the hot, summer months!